 This year's yDiv retreat is all about Science & Art!
-It was postponed from last year, however, we were lucky to be able to keep all three workshops as planned.
-Drawing, quick and witty communication or designing your own workshop - these topics show how art and science can be linked and will hopefully inspire you in different ways.
+It was postponed from last year.
+Drawing or designing your own workshop - these topics show how art and science can be linked and will hopefully inspire you in many different ways.

 Picture: Macke, August, Paar zwischen den Allegorien von Wissenschaft und Kunst, aufeinander zueilent, Amor in den Wolken, 1904

 For a more detailed schedule please check the retreat agenda here (PDF).

 |24 September, 5 - 6:30 pm|

 Keynote Talk: Endangered Species: The Loss of Biodiversity and the Cultural Landscape

 The workshops on 25 September are running parallel!
 Please chose your favourite when you register.

 The aim of the workshop is to develop a project outline for a format at the interface of art and science.
 The main focus will be on approaching suitable cooperation partners, planning documentation, acquiring funding, presentation (exhibition, book, website, etc.) and personnel planning.
 The participants draft concepts on which feedback is then given in divided roles.
 The participants each take on the role of a scientist, artist, organiser or visitor and assess the presented concepts for originality, validity and feasibility.